Space Trader

-Pilot

-You are a pilot who starts their trading adventure.
-Caught in the grips of a villainous loan shark, you work your way out of debt and align yourself with the rule abiding trade federation or the shady black market.
-Further on you gain the choice to choose your real trade.
-Either becoming partners with a procurement specialist, subsidies trader, or a luxury importer, you make your own way in space.
-After you are established, you build your personal wealth before you claim your own company and build more onto your industrial renown.

-Apart from trading there are also a variety of bosses you can fight either for story progression, or bounties.
-These fights come with a first person shooter gameplay.
-Each ranges from a simple bootlegger to high ranking corrupt officials.
-Take down their minions around themed maps and defeat the heads of crime your financiers want.

 Gameplay

 Space Trader is a combination first person action and trading game with co-operative multiplayer, tied together with online scoreboards.
 Players assume the role of Traders in a fictitious future universe.
 Their goal: to make as much money possible within a time limit.
 They accomplish this by leasing cargo ships, traveling to planets and trading with Merchants.
 Each Merchant trades different commodities, and each at different prices.
 Finding successful trade routes between these merchants is one of the strategic elements of the game.
-Players can also be stopped along the way by an omni-present government organization known as the Ministry of Accounts, and forced to pay taxes.
-As well, shady informants reveal the location of black market merchants and the location of criminal bosses, which the players can attempt to bring down for the bounty placed on their head by the Ministry of Accounts.
+Players can also be stopped along the way by an omnipresent government organization known as the Ministry of Accounts, and forced to pay taxes.
+Shady informants reveal the location of black market merchants and the location of criminal bosses, which the players can attempt to bring down for the bounty placed on their head by the Ministry of Accounts.
+These fights involve first person shooter gameplay.
+IGN noted the player's inability to permanently procure new weapons.
+A basic pistol is always held at the start of a first person shooter segment and can only be replaced temporarily by other weapons found in that environment.
+Bosses may be characterized as simple bootleggers or high ranking corrupt officials.

+Progression consists of unlocking cargo slots and earning the right to access new areas of outer space.
+The tutorial takes place between only the Earth and Moon.

 In multiplayer, players work together in combat and attempt to thwart each other in trading by taking as many bonuses as they can from other players.
 All scores from games are uploaded to the Space Trader website, and players are ranked against one another.
 The Space Trader website features community scoreboards and forums, along with information about the game.